fermads/amnesia/readme.md

 Two ways to do it.

-1. Copy conf.json to your application directory and edit/add your ips/ports
+Copy conf.json to your application directory and edit/add your ips/ports
 ```
 mem.conf = require('./conf')
 ```

-2. Add it directly to your code
+OR add it directly to your code

 ```js
 mem.conf = [